TimoTSchmidt/test3/index.md

 `2016-2017`
 __Teaching Assistant__ | PAPSI ITS <br>
-Assisted Student Who has trouble following the lecture or has an error while the lecture ongoing.
+Assisted student who has trouble following the lecture or has an error while the lecture ongoing.

 `2015-2016`
 __Staff Internal Department__ | UKAFO (ITS Photography Club) <br>